 About Me

-At Pinterest, I have led a variety of large-scale machine learning projects and published research on representation learning, object detection, and recommender systems.
+At Pinterest, I have led a variety of large-scale machine learning projects and published research on representation learning and recommender systems.

 I was the co-founder and CTO of Reveal, a venture-backed startup that developed one of the first social networking apps with cryptocurrency incentive mechanisms.